 Digital Object Identifier (DOI)

 Coyne, Alyssa N.; Lorenzini, Ileana; Chou, Ching Chieh; Torvund, Meaghan; Rogers, Robert S.; Starr, Alexander; Zaepfel, Benjamin L.; Levy, Jennifer; Johannesmeyer, Jeffrey; Schwartz, Jacob C.; Nishimune, Hiroshi; Zinsmaier, Konrad; Rossoll, Wilfried; Sattler, Rita; and Zarnescu, Daniela C., "Post-Transcriptional Inhibition Of Hsc70-4/Hspa8 Expression Leads To Synaptic Vesicle Cycling Defects In Multiple Models Of Als" (2017).
-Neurobiology.
+Translational Neuroscience.
 368.